US industrial production up 0.4% in November with auto boost

 The Federal Reserve reported Tuesday that the November gain in industrial output followed an even stronger 0.9% increase in October.
 Even with the gains, industrial output is still about 5% below its level in February before the pandemic hit.

 Manufacturing was up 0.8% in November, its seventh consecutive monthly gain, with last month’s increase boosted by a rebound in auto production.
+Production of motor vehicles and parts rose 5.3%, the biggest monthly increase since a 31% surge in July.
+However, after that jump following spring lockdowns, auto production fell in August, September and October.

-Output in the mining sector, which includes oil and gas production, rose 2.3% while utility output fell 4.3%.
+Output in the mining sector, which includes oil and gas production, rose 2.3% while utility output fell 4.3%, a decline that reflected unseasonably warm weather in November.

+U.S. industry operated at 73.3% of capacity in November, still below the pre-pandemic rate of 76.9% in February.

+“There are huge swaths of excess capacity throughout the U.S. economy that will make it difficult for firms to raise prices,” said Gus Faucher, chief economist at PNC Financial Services.
+“That in turn will keep inflation below the Federal Reserve’s 2% objective for the next couple of years, allowing the central bank plenty of leeway to keep interest rates extremely low to support the ongoing economic recovery.”